jimhigson/oboe.js/writing/main/3_Background.md

 later understand the thinking behind the change and the reason for the change.

 JsonPath and XPath selector languages
 -------------------------------------
+\label{jsonpathxpath}

 The problem of drilling down to pertinent fragments of a message without tightly coupling to the format could be somewhat solved if instead of